VincentNguyenDuc/realtime-chat-application/README.md

 ## General Information

-A simple realtime Chat Application in Python
+A simple realtime Chat Application in Python using Django

 ## Technologies